masukomi/granite-orm/README.md

 ### Errors

-All database errors are added to the `errors` array used by Granite::ORM::Validators with the symbol ':base'
+All database errors are added to the `errors` array used by Sandstone::ORM::Validators with the symbol ':base'

 ```crystal
 post = Post.new